The Used: History

-The formation and early years (2001–2005)
+The formation, The Used, and In Love & Death (2000–2005)

-The Used formed in January 2001 with Branden Steineckert, Quinn Allman, Jeph Howard, and Bert McCracken.
+The Used formed in the summer of 2000 with Branden Steineckert, Quinn Allman, Jeph Howard, and Bert McCracken.
 The band began composing songs without lyrics prior to McCracken joining.
-They held auditions for vocalists at Howard's residence, but were not satisfied with any of the vocalists' auditions, describing them as terrible.
+They held auditions for vocalists at Howard's residence, but were not satisfied with any of the auditions, describing them as terrible.
 Allman then asked McCracken if he was interested in joining the band.
-McCracken was impressed with their material, and after being given some music, he wrote the lyrics to what would become "Maybe Memories."
+McCracken was impressed with their material, and after being given some music, he wrote the lyrics to what would become "Maybe Memories".
 He returned the next day to record a demo version of the song and was then officially confirmed as the band's vocalist.
 During the early days of the band, members suffered from poverty, homelessness, and substance abuse, panhandling for change in order to buy food.
 They decided upon the name "Used" after friends claimed they felt "used" when contact with the band members waned as they became more engrossed in the project.

 They continued to write songs together and recorded a demo album in drummer Steineckert's bedroom titled Demos from the Basement.
+According to band interviews, the closet of Steineckert's bedroom had been repurposed as a recording booth.
 Steineckert sent their songs to producer John Feldmann from the ska group Goldfinger.
 On hearing the song "A Box Full of Sharp Objects", Feldman flew the band to Los Angeles on his own expense and helped them find a record label.
 They played for various record executives, but received little interest.
 Eventually, after sending copies of their demo to many record companies, they began to receive offers.
 They decided to sign to Reprise Records the first week of January 2002 which was only 1 year after the band had formed.